Duke of Cumberland: Dukes of Cumberland and Strathearn (1766)

 The sole title-holder was Prince Henry (1745–1790), third son of Frederick, Prince of Wales.
 He died without legitimate issue, when the dukedom again became extinct.

 Dukes of Cumberland and Teviotdale (1799)

 This double dukedom, in the Peerage of Great Britain, was bestowed on Prince Ernest Augustus (1771–1851) (later King of Hanover), the fifth son and eighth child of King George III of the United Kingdom and King of Hanover.
 In 1919, it was suspended under the Titles Deprivation Act 1917 and, as of 2025, has not been restored to its titular heir.

+Duke of Cumberland in fiction

+Predating the title's first creation by eighty-three years, the Elizabethan play Gorboduc (1561) by Thomas Norton and Thomas Sackville includes as a pivotal character Gwenard, Duke of Cumberland.
+In the political upheaval resulting from King Gorboduc's division of Britain and his subsequent death, Gwenard allies with Clotyn, Duke of Cornwall and Mandud, Duke of Leagre to suppress a rebellion led by Fergus, Duke of Albany in the latter's campaign for the throne.

 Contract bridge

 An historic fixed bridge hand is known as the Duke of Cumberland hand.
 The hand also appeared in Ian Fleming's James Bond thriller, Moonraker.